 Custom-fitted mouthguards can last several years before showing signs of wear or needing to be replaced, but stock and boil-and-bite mouthguards will need to be replaced more frequently.
 Children and teens will need to replace mouthguards more often to accommodate their growing teeth and mouth.
 To make sure your mouthguard is still fitting properly, bring it with you to your regular dental checkups.
 Your dentist will be able to tell you if and when you need to replace it.

 The caring team of professionals at Dental Depot DFW is committed to protecting not just your teeth but your overall dental health.
 In addition to routine dental checkups, cleanings, and preventative care, you and your family can also visit us for the custom-fitted mouthguards you need to stay active and stay safe.
 With appointments available six days a week at any of our 5 DFW metro locations, we also make it fast, easy, and convenient for you to get your mouthguards and get on your way.

 At Dental Depot DFW, we know that dental emergencies and injuries can happen even with the best protection, so we make sure you can receive the care you need when you need it with same-day emergency dental services and Saturday hours.
 And, thanks to a full staff of on-site specialists, we also provide all the services you need to fix the problem, all under one roof, from cosmetic dentistry and restorations like crowns or bridges to implants and facial trauma care.

 Let Dental Depot DFW be your family’s partner for exceptional dental care.
-Visit us at dentaldepotdfw.com/request-appointment to find the location nearest you and schedule your first appointment.
+Find the Dental Depot location nearest you and schedule your first appointment.
 We can’t wait to see you!